 There is a difference between “synthetic” opal and “imitation” or “faux” opal.
 Synthetic opals are made in a laboratory from the same chemical (silicon dioxide) that occurs in natural opals.
 The process was developed in the 1930s and thus synthetic opals have been around for about eighty years!
 Some of them look very much like natural precious opal but there are several ways to tell them apart: (1) The colors in synthetic opal are usually brighter and occur in larger patches, often with a sort of ‘snakeskin’ pattern (2) Under magnification the color patterns will appear more regularly geometric than those in a natural opal and (3) The overall pattern appears more ‘neat and orderly’ than those in the naturally formed stones.
 This sterling silver bracelet is inlaid with lab created opal.

 Both natural and synthetic opals are used in opal-inlay jewelry.
-The amethyst ring below shows two squares of blue-green opal inlay on each side.
+The amethyst ring above shows two squares of blue-green opal inlay on each side.